katerina-kl/ExpensesTracker/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------
 The ExpensesTracker App is a Kotlin-based mobile application that allows users to track their expenses efficiently.
 The app enables users to add, delete, or edit expenses with associated details such as category and price.
 Users can also sort their expenses by title, date, category, and price in both ascending and descending order.

 This app was built using MVVM Clean Architecture to ensure that the app is scalable, maintainable, and testable.
 The Clean Architecture was the core reason for creating this app, as it facilitates separation of concerns, testability, and flexibility to make future improvements.
+This is not focused too much on UI/UX.

 Features
 ------------------------------------------------------------------------------------------------------------------------------------------------